Mykrobe-tools/mykrobe/README.md

   -c ctx, --ctx ctx     cortex graph binary
   -f, --force           force
   --ont                 Set default for ONT data.
 Sets expected_error_rate to
                         0.15 and to haploid --guess_sequence_method
                         Guess if ONT or Illumia based on error rate.
-If error rate is > 10%, ploidy is set to haploid and a confidence threshold is used --ignore_minor_calls  Ignore minor calls when running resistance prediction --ignore_filtered IGNORE_FILTERED
-                        don't include filtered genotypes --model model         Genotype model used, default kmer_count.
-Options kmer_count, median_depth --ploidy ploidy       Use a diploid (includes 0/1 calls) or haploid genotyping model
-  --filters FILTERS [FILTERS ...]
-                        don't include filtered genotypes --report_all_calls    report all calls --expected_error_rate EXPECTED_ERROR_RATE
-                        Expected sequencing error rate.
-Set to 0.15 for ONT genotyping.
-  --min_variant_conf MIN_VARIANT_CONF
-                        minimum genotype confidence for variant genotyping --min_gene_conf MIN_GENE_CONF
-                        minimum genotype confidence for gene genotyping --min_proportion_expected_depth MIN_PROPORTION_EXPECTED_DEPTH
-                        minimum depth required on the sum of both alleles.
-                        Default 0.3 (30%)
-  --min_gene_percent_covg_threshold MIN_GENE_PERCENT_COVG_THRESHOLD
-                        all genes alleles found above this percent coverage will be reported (default 100 (only best alleles reported))
-  --output OUTPUT       File path to save output json file as.
-Default is to
-                        stdout.
-  -q, --quiet           do not output warnings to stderrfault for ONT data.
-Sets expected_error_rate to
-                        0.15 and to haploid --guess_sequence_method
-                        Guess if ONT or Illumia based on error rate.
 If error